-The Commission compared the new regulatory determination process timeframe with other jurisdictions'.326 Although it was substantially longer than some, it would still be shorter than Ofgem's 24 month timeframe.
-Nevertheless, a distinction was made between the regulatory process in terms of the degree of prescription in Australia, and historical developments in economic regulation in Australia.327
+The Commission compared the new regulatory determination process timeframe with other jurisdictions'.
+Although it was substantially longer than some, it would still be shorter than Ofgem's 24 month timeframe.
+Nevertheless, a distinction was made between the regulatory process in terms of the degree of prescription in Australia, and historical developments in economic regulation in Australia.
+322

 For consistency, the Commission decided to align the regulatory determination process timeframes for transmission and distribution as part of the improvements made to the process.
-As a result, the proposed changes included:
+As a result, the changes would include: